ansible-collections/community.hashi_vault/docs/docsite/rst/lookup_guide.rst

 ==================

 Most Ansible lookups perform read-only, non-destructive operations.
-They are run in templating, they generally *return*  values, and they do not generally run in check mode.
+They are run in templating, they generally *return*  values, and they **do not run differently in check mode** (that is they do the same thing they would in normal mode, even if that means changing something).
 However, some lookups do change state, sometimes by performing write operations.
-For example, the ``password`` :ref:`lookup <ansible_collections.ansible.builtin.password_lookup>` writes a generated password to a file, to act as a sort of cache, and the ``pipe`` :ref:`lookup <ansible_collections.ansible.builtin.pipe_lookup>` runs an arbitrary shell command so it could easy write or change state.
-The ``hashi_vault`` lookup also performs write operations.
+For example, the ``password`` :ref:`lookup <ansible_collections.ansible.builtin.password_lookup>` writes a generated password to a file, to act as a sort of cache, and the ``pipe`` :ref:`lookup <ansible_collections.ansible.builtin.pipe_lookup>` runs an arbitrary shell command so it could easily write or change state.

 Writes in Vault
 ---------------